 The city of Ankara lies in the center of Anatolia on the eastern edge of the great, high Anatolian Plateau, at an altitude of 850 meters above sea level.
 It is the center of the province of the same name, which is a predominantly fertile wheat steppe-land with forested areas in its northeast region and agricultural lands in its south.
 Ankara has a continental climate; summers are hot and dry, winters are cold and snowy.
 It is bordered by the provinces of Cankiri and Bolu to the north, Eskisehir to the west, Konya and Aksaray to the south, and Kirikkale and Kirsehir to the east.
 The city is well connected to the other parts of the country by highways and railroads, there is also a big international airport.
-Ankara's population in 2012 is almost 5 million, so that makes it second largest city in Turkey.
+Ankara's population today is over 5 million, so that makes it second largest city in Turkey.

 The region's history dates back to the Bronze Age; Hatti Civilization, which was succeeded in the 2nd millennium BC by the Hittites, then the Phrygians (10th century BC); Lydians and Persians followed.
 After these came the Galatians, a Celtic race who were the first to make Ankara their capital (3rd century BC).
 It was then known as Ancyra, meaning anchor.
 The town subsequently fell to the Romans, Byzantines, and Seljuks under ruler Malik-Shah in 1073, and finally to the Ottomans first in 1356 and then in 1403 since they lost it against Tamerlane in 1402.
 Ankara remained under the Ottoman control until the First World War.